Covid 19 coronavirus: Govt should consider lifting lockdown early, David Seymour says

 The Government should consider lifting the nationwide lockdown early, David Seymour says.

-New Zealand is now in it's 13th day of lockdown after the Covid-19 alert level was raised at 11.59pm on March 25.
+New Zealand is now in its 13th day of lockdown after the Covid-19 alert level was raised at 11.59pm on March 25.

 Under alert level 4, the entire country is effectively in self-isolation, with only essential services remaining open.
-Kiwis are allowed to leave their home only to go the supermarket, doctor, GP, service station or for exercise locally, but must stay in their bubble.
+Kiwis are allowed to leave their home only to go to the supermarket, doctor, GP, service station or for exercise locally, but must stay in their bubble.

 Yesterday Prime Minister Jacinda Ardern shot down the idea that the lockdown would be lifted earlier than the four-week minimum.